SWE-UniStuttgart/Qlunc/Docs/JOSS_202102/paper.md

 # Tutorials

-There are  two Jupyter Notebooks-based tutorials in the [``Qlunc`` repository](https://github.com/SWE-UniStuttgart/Qlunc/tree/Qlunc-V0.9/Tutorials).
+There are  two Jupyter Notebook-based tutorials in the [``Qlunc`` repository](https://github.com/SWE-UniStuttgart/Qlunc/tree/Qlunc-V0.9/Tutorials).
 The tutorials are also available through the Binder service to ease accessibility and reproducibility.
-Users can find more information about these tutorials in the ``readme.md`` file attached to the ``Qlunc`` repository.
+Users can find more information about these tutorials in the corresponding ``readme.md`` file attached to the ``Qlunc`` repository.

 ``Qlunc``’s repository also includes a functional working example.
 More information about this working example is given in ``Qlunc/TestFilesQlunc/readme.md``, where the process of creating a lidar digital twin is explained in depth.